 …much, much easier.

-- Sales: How to turn potential clients into a paying one
+- Sales: how to turn potential clients into paying ones

 If you’re unsure of this, think about the wants and needs of your tribe.
 What is the result they’re looking for, and how can you help them get it?

-With your tribe and cornerstone ideas in place, you can begin to plan the first lessons you’re going to teach.
+With your audience and cornerstone ideas in place, you can start creating your first lesson.